-THE OFFERING

-Common units offered by the selling unitholders

-11,400,000 common units.

-Use of proceeds

-The selling unitholders will receive all of the proceeds from this offering.
+THE OFFERING Common units offered by the selling unitholders 11,400,000 common units.
+Use of proceeds The selling unitholders will receive all of the proceeds from this offering.
 We will not receive any proceeds from the sale of the common units in this offering.
 We will, however, bear all reasonable out-of-pocket costs, fees and expenses related to the offering (other than underwriting discounts and commissions, brokerage fees and legal fees incurred by the selling unitholders).
 Please read "Use of Proceeds" and "Selling Unitholders."

-Concurrent Unit Repurchase

-Subject to the completion of the offering, we intend to concurrently repurchase directly from OMS Holdings LLC, one of the selling unitholders, up to an aggregate of \$125 million of common units.
-The price per common unit to be paid by us will equal the price at which the common units will be sold to the public in this offering.
+Concurrent Unit Repurchase Subject to the completion of the offering, we intend to concurrently repurchase 4,600,000 common units directly from OMS Holdings LLC, one of the selling unitholders, for an aggregate purchase price of approximately \$123.7 million.
 This offering is not conditioned upon the completion of the Unit Repurchase.
 However, the closing of the Unit Repurchase will be conditioned upon the closing of this offering and therefore there can be no assurance that the Unit Repurchase will be completed.

-Common units outstanding after this offering and the Unit Repurchase(1)

-common units, assuming the Unit Repurchase is completed and the retirement of the maximum number of common units subject to the Unit Repurchase.

-Common units held by the selling unitholders after this offering and the Unit Repurchase common units, assuming the Unit Repurchase is completed for the maximum number of common units subject thereto.

-Our common units are listed on the NYSE under the symbol "CEQP."
-Our preferred units are listed on the NYSE under the symbol "CEQP-P."

-Material U.S. federal income tax consequences

-For a discussion of material U.S. federal income tax consequences that may be relevant to prospective unitholders who are individual citizens or residents of the United States, please read the sections titled "Material U.S. Federal Income Tax Consequences" in this prospectus supplement and in the accompanying base prospectus.
+Common units outstanding after this offering and the Unit Repurchase(1) 104,654,933 common units, assuming the Unit Repurchase is completed and the retirement of 4,600,000 common units.
+Common units held by the selling unitholders after this offering and the Unit Repurchase s 4,985,668 common units, assuming the Unit Repurchase is completed.
+Exchange listing Our common units are listed on the NYSE under the symbol "CEQP."
+Our preferred units are listed on the NYSE under the symbol "CEQP-P." Material U.S. federal income tax consequences For a discussion of material U.S. federal income tax consequences that may be relevant to prospective unitholders who are individual citizens or residents of the United States, please read the sections titled "Material U.S. Federal Income Tax Consequences" in this prospectus supplement and in the accompanying base prospectus.
+Risk factors An investment in our common units involves a high degree of risk.
+Please read the sections titled "Risk Factors" in this prospectus supplement, in the accompanying base prospectus and in the documents incorporated by reference in this prospectus supplement and the accompanying base prospectus. his offering is based on 109,254,933 common units outstanding as of September 9, 2022 and f outstanding options or vesting and settlement of equity awards and common units reserved plan or arrangement.

-Risk factors

-Exchange listing

-An investment in our common units involves a high degree of risk.
-Please read the sections titled "Risk Factors" in this prospectus supplement, in the accompanying base prospectus and in the documents incorporated by reference in this prospectus supplement and the accompanying base prospectus.

-(1) The number of common units outstanding after this offering is based on 109,254,933 common units outstanding as of September 9, 2022 and excludes common units issuable upon exercise of outstanding options or vesting and settlement of equity awards and common units reserved for future issuance under any employee incentive plan or arrangement.